SoftwareDeveloperVM/ACSEF-CodeFiles/README.md

 **NMDA Receptor** ``NMDAReceptor.py``

-Below attached is the representation of the L-Thenaine molecule after docking with the NMDA Receptor.
+Below attached is the representation of the L-Theanine molecule after docking with the NMDA Receptor.
 ![Image](Images/NMDAReceptor.png)

 **L-Theanine**
 ``L-Theanine.py``

-Individual molecule for L-Theanine, which is a commonly utilized nootropic for enhancing cognitive performence.
+Individual molecule for L-Theanine, which is a commonly utilized nootropic for enhancing cognitive performance.
 ![Image](Images/LTheanine.png)

 **Rhodiola** ``Rhodiola.py``

-This was the secondary drug studied throughout the research, with eventually finding little correlation between the drug and enhanced health benifits.
+This was the secondary drug studied throughout the research, with eventually finding little correlation between the drug and enhanced health benefits.

 ### Chemical Models
 This is a model demonstrated how three different drugs that are studied within this research paper, are predicted to affect human and fish behavior.
 It outlines the binding affinity between different molecules, and properties of each molecule, and how it relates to the study.